Does the post office actually lose money on Amazon?

 Amazon ships enough with the post office to qualify for bulk rates, giving it a significant volume discount that varies depending on package weight and number.
 (Here are the postal service's latest rates.)

-Amazon uses FedEx and UPS as well as well as its own fleet of carriers, but it often relies on the post office for 'last mile' delivery -- bringing a package to a customer's door.
+Amazon uses FedEx and UPS as well as its own fleet of carriers, but it often relies on the post office for "last mile" delivery -- bringing a package to a customer's door.

 The post office in 2013 started to make Amazon deliveries on Sunday, but the agreement detailing those arrangements remains heavily redacted.